• Home

 He also says that once the first law is set in motion the other four automatically follow, and that you can’t have or believe in any one of them without the rest.
 It’s like a super slippery sliding board, where once you start you can’t stop till you crash at the bottom, ie. into the world we think we’re in.

 Another way to look at these laws (or stages in our process of establishing an alternate ego identity)… is to review the Chart and see how these are the ego’s five steps that we seem to take away from our awareness and experience of our true Identity in Heaven.
-That separation and descent into hell is actually impossible to do (even tho part of us wants to believe we did), and the Course calls that fact the Atonement Principle.
+That separation and descent into hell is actually impossible to do (even tho part of us wants to believe we did), and the Course calls that fact that nothing really happened… the Atonement Principle.

 of The Ego